IvoCostaCunha/nvim/doc/config-doc.md

 #### Mappings logic
 Mappings follow a certain logic when possible.
 - Mappings that focus something use Vim default bindings for movement.
 For example moving between buffers use `Alt` and `h` or `l` to move to previous or next buffer.
+- Mappings that move between tabs use Alt+Shift and Vim default bindings for movement.
 - Mappings that delete something use `w`.
 For example `Alt+w` deletes a buffer.
 - Mappings that start a function or an action start by the first letter of that action.
 For example `<leader>lc` start LaTeX compiler. (l(atex)c(ompile))
 - Finally more basic Vim function don't use `<leader>`, `<leader>` is used for plugin or LSP functions.